aws-amplify/docs/android/pubsub.md

 });
 ```

 The AWS IoT Core service also allows you to connect devices using MQTT with certificate based mutual authentication on port 443.
-You can do this using the `connectWithALPN` API as shown below.
+You can do this using the `connectUsingALPN` API as shown below.
 See [MQTT with TLS client authentication on port 443](https://aws.amazon.com/blogs/iot/mqtt-with-tls-client-authentication-on-port-443-why-it-is-useful-and-how-it-works/) for more information.

 ```java
 mqttManager.connectUsingALPN(<YOUR_KEYSTORE>, new AWSIotMqttClientStatusCallback() {